 Our Afternoon Schedule of Disney Springs Happy Hours

-So while there may be a Disney Springs happy hour you come across to insert into our schedule below, just keep in mind it may be to the other end of the area from where we were.
-Which is likely a 10-15 minute walk.
+So while there may be a Disney Springs happy hour you come across to insert into our schedule below, keep in mind it may be to the other end of the area from where we were.
+Which is likely a 10-15 minute walk if you walk from one side of Disney Springs to the other.

-Which isn’t too bad – but when there are neighboring options with a happy hour clock ticking, taking a 10-15 minute walk isn’t appealing.
+This isn’t too bad – but when there are neighboring options with a happy hour clock ticking, taking a 10-15 minute walk is illogical.

-(We’ve mentioned all the existing Disney Spring happy hours here; there isn’t happy hour at every restaurant at Disney Springs, just a few.
+(We’ve mentioned some existing Disney Spring happy hours here, not every one.
+You cannot hit up every happy hour in one afternoon – you’d be rushing around, not fully enjoying each stop, and also very intoxicated.
+Note there isn’t happy hour at every restaurant at Disney Springs, just a few.
 So if you happen upon one that we haven’t included it may be new!
 If that’s the case, add a comment and we’ll update the post.)

 A Note on Mask-Wearing During COVID-19

 We’re happy to report that Disney Cast Members were strict about this while walking around Disney Springs.
-(So you’re going to need a mask – and the normal ones that cover your nose and mouth, and have elastic around your ears.
+(So you’re going to need a mask.
+And the type of mask matters too.
+You need a mask that covers your nose and mouth and you wear with strings that go around your ears, not one of the “gator” masks.

-Like we said, they were being strict about people wearing them and what type of mask you can wear.
-You may as well get cute Disney themed ones for your trip and support some crafty people!)
+Like we said, they were being strict about people wearing masks.
+You may as well get cute Disney-themed ones for your trip and support some crafty people!)

 2:00pm-3:00pm: Disney Springs Happy Hour at Jock Lindsey’s Hangar Bar